About

 • Depreciation risk: Used cars have already lost their steepest depreciation, but lenders still see them as higher-risk collateral

-• Manufacturer incentives: New cars sometimes carry subsidized rates (even 0% APR) from the automaker's captive financing arm, which used cars rarely receive
+• Manufacturer incentives: New cars sometimes carry subsidized rates (even 0% APR) from the automaker's captive financing arm, which used cars rarely receive.
+Compare the total cost difference with our lease vs. buy analysis

 • Loan-to-value ratio: Used car valuations are less predictable, so lenders build in a larger risk premium